mesolitica/malaya/docs/translator.rst

 1.23 seconds, it took a very long time to translate a single sentence.
 What if you have 100k of sentences?
-It will cost you around 123000 seconds! insane to wait!
+It will cost you around 123000 seconds!
+Insane to wait!

-So, we provide multihreading translator, concurrently translate multi sentences.
+So, we provide multihreading support so that you can concurrently translate multiple sentences.

 Translate batch of strings
 --------------------------